 - World Economic Forum “Global Leader for Tomorrow”

-Ms. Obuchowski earned a J.D. from the Georgetown University Law Center, where she was an Editor of the Law Journal and was honored as Alumna of the Year in 2005.
-She attended the Institut d’Études Politiques in Paris, France, and graduated with Honors from Wellesley College.
+Ms. Obuchowski earned a J.D. from the Georgetown University Law Center, where she was honored as Alumna of the Year in 2005.
+She also attended the Institut d’Études Politiques in Paris, France, and graduated with Honors from Wellesley College.